Labia minora: Other animals

-The labia minora in non-primate placental mammals (namely Euungulata and Carnivora) are a sole pair of small labia that protect the internal vestibule and are rather called the labia vulvae or simply labia.
+The labia minora in non-primate placental mammals (namely Euungulata and Carnivora) are a sole pair of small labia that protect the internal vestibule and are often called the labia vulvae or simply labia.
 In primates, they are called labia minora to differentiate them from the labia majora, the latter of which are a feature only present in the Primates order.

 When the labia vulvae are closed together, they form a pudendal cleft.
-The joining of the labia vulvae top and bottom are respectively referred to as the anterior and posterior commissures.
+The joining of the labia vulvae top and bottom is respectively referred to as the anterior and posterior commissures.

-Additional images

-Organs of the female reproductive system.